 GPO: Communication systems in an economy.
 H & M – a global youth market.

 Bourke Street Mall/Hoddle Street Grid.
 Walkability is a key feature of liveable and viable cities.
 There is a a direct link between a city’s economic prosperity and safe convenient pedestrian experience.
 View: Melbourne has an automated pedestrian counting system in real time.
 People who walk buy from local businesses.
 Citizens who give back – Sidney Myer.

 Trams: Say hello to electric cars – the world’s largest urban tram network.
 203.8 million passenger trips in 2015-16.
 How can old technologies foster new economies?

-Coles Book Arcade: Reading and education foster skills. .30,000 International students contribute to the economy.
+Coles Book Arcade: Reading and education foster skills.
+30,000 International students contribute to the economy.
 Melbourne in 2015-16 was ranked 2nd best city in the world for International students after Paris.
-There are at least 3 unis in the heart of the CBD.
+There are at least 3 universities in the heart of the CBD.

 Manchester Unity: The citizens’ response to depressions.
 Corporate citizenship.